barleyj/lars/README.md

 ```

 ## Use:
-- Livestreams uses [Pushover](https://pushover.net/) notifications to notify you of events.
+- lars uses [Pushover](https://pushover.net/) notifications to notify you of events.
 Include your user token and app token under the 'Settings' section at the top of record.py.
 - Include your Twitch API key under the 'Settings' section at the top of record.py.
 - Include a list of Twitch usernames to check for streams under the 'Settings' section at the top of record.py.